Saxophonist plays into giant industrial pipe to play a duet with his own echo

 Nope – he just played into a really long outdoor pipeline (watch below).
 And it sounds absolutely incredible.

-Armin Küpper, the musician in the video, has coined the experimental genre as ‘Pipelinefunk’.
+Armin Küpper, the German musician and sculptor in the video, has coined the experimental genre as ‘Pipelinefunk’.

 Bravo to a wonderful musician and his unexpected duet partner.